 This procedure describes how to renew the certificate through a CSR:

 - In the ISE console, navigate to Add > Generate Certificate Signing Request.

-- The minimum information to enter in the Certificate Subject text field is CN=ISEfqdn, where ISEfqdn is the fully qualified domain name (FQDN) of the ISE.
-Add additional fields like O (Organization), OU (Organizational Unit), or C (Country) in the Certificate Subject with the use of commas:
+- The minimum information that you must enter in the Certificate Subject text field is CN=ISEfqdn, where ISEfqdn is the Fully Qualified Domain Name (FQDN) of the ISE.
+Add additional fields such as O (Organization), OU (Organizational Unit), or C (Country) in the Certificate Subject with the use of commas:

 - One of the Subject Alternative Name (SAN) text field lines must repeat the ISE FQDN.
 You can add a second SAN field if you want to use alternative names or a wildcard certificate.

-- A popup indicates if the CSR fields are correctly completed:
+- A popup window indicates whether the CSR fields are completed correctly :